-I realize that Marilyn and I are sort of having our silver anniversary of knowing each other–since it was 25 years ago, in 1991, when she first toured me through her Connecticut garden of oldtime flowers, most of them unfamiliar to me—old, maybe, historically speaking, but brand new to my eyes.
-Then the “nursery” that is now Select Seeds was Marilyn’s yard, and the “office” was her kitchen table.
+I realized that Marilyn and I were sort of having our silver anniversary of knowing each other–since when we recorded this interview (in January 2016) it was 25 years since she first toured me through her Connecticut garden of oldtime flowers, most of them unfamiliar to me—old, maybe, historically speaking, but brand new to my eyes.
+Then (it was in 1991) the “nursery” that is now Select Seeds was Marilyn’s yard, and the “office” was her kitchen table.

 my annual poppy q&a with marilyn barlow

 Q. I mentioned that the Select Seeds business is all grown up, Marilyn, and I should have said so is your daughter, Allison, who works in the business with you.

 A. A long time ago—I think it was 1995—“Country Living” magazine featured her on the cover.
 I think she was 5 years old at the time, and in the garden, of course.
 So now she’s at the desk, on the computer.

 Q. And I think we have her to thank for managing the project that brought you a wonderful new website in 2016.